turingschool/front-end-curriculum/lessons/unit-testing-react.md

 So, does that functionality even work?
 Let's write a test to make sure the element isn't present if there is no quantity.
 While we're at it, let's do the same for the notes as well.

-- `it('should not have a p.Grocery-quantity element if a quantity are not passed as a prop')`
+- `it('should not have a p.Grocery-quantity element if a quantity is not passed as a prop')`
 - `it('should have a p.Grocery-notes element if a notes are passed as a prop')`
 - `it('should not have a p.Grocery-notes element if a notes are not passed as a prop')`